sarahpazik/software-design-vu/docs/assignment3.md

 ![30-Second Demo](https://github.com/sarahpazik/software-design-vu/blob/Assignment3/Assignment3Demo1.mp4)
 This demo first shows the new Persistence feature by loading a JSON file that saved a previous game state, allowing the user to resume a previously played game.
 The demo then demonstrates the Obstacle feature by having to *use* an object before moving between rooms.
 The player in the demo loses the game by running out of time in order to demonstrate the Time Limit feature.

+#### References

+The White_Orchard.json file is meant to mimic early levels of the video game The Witcher 3 by CD Projekt Red.
+Naturally, only the "plot" is referenced, all of the code is unique.